-These standings orders are based upon the Model Standing Orders released by National association of Local Councils (NALC) in 2018.
-They have been revised by NALC in 2022.
+These Standing orders are based upon the Model Standing Orders released by National Association of Local Councils (NALC) in 2018.
+They were revised by NALC in 2022 and again in March 2025.
 There are also local variations to the Model Standing orders that reflect decisions by Ilminster Town Council to introduce their own local variations.
-These changes have been brought to members for their ratification.
+These changes have been brought to Members for their ratification.

-What are "Standing orders "
+What are "Standing Orders "?